benjaminmishra/GamePacks/README.md

 ```
 This should be enough to start the whole project and its dependencies.
 The Open Api documentation should be avaiable on [http://localhost:3000/swagger](http://localhost:3000/swagger).

+> [!IMPORTANT]
-NOTE : The only pre-requisite here is to have docker engine up and running.
+> The only pre-requisite here is to have docker engine up and running.

 ## USAGE INSTRUCTIONS